Skip to content

 Accelerometer Range & Sensitivity

-Calculate accelerometer output voltage, ADC resolution, and mg per LSB from sensitivity and full-scale range specifications.
+Calculate accelerometer output voltage, ADC resolution in mg per LSB, and full-scale range.
+Design MEMS vibration and motion sensor interfaces.

 Loading calculator...